 Erythema multiforme in Infant/Neonate

 In older children and adults, herpes simplex virus (HSV) is a common etiology; however, HSV has not been reported as a significant etiology in infants.
-Reported triggers for infantile EM have, instead, consisted of drugs (particularly penicillin), hepatitis, hepatitis B vaccination, Candida, and cow's milk.
+EM in neonates and infants is exceedingly rare.
+Reported triggers for infantile EM have included drugs (particularly penicillin), hepatitis, hepatitis B vaccination, Candida, and cow's milk.

 L51.9 – Erythema multiforme, unspecified

 - EM is rare in infants and extremely rare in neonates (<1 month of age), and Kawasaki disease should be strongly considered as an alternative diagnosis.
 Infants with Kawasaki disease will appear ill and have a high fever.
 Kawasaki disease may be associated with cervical lymphadenopathy, edema of the hands and feet, and significantly elevated inflammatory markers, whereas EM is not.

 - Stevens-Johnson syndrome (SJS) / toxic epidermal necrolysis (TEN) – Histologic features may not differentiate EM from SJS/TEN.
 Clinically, however, look for irregularly shaped, dusky red macular or patch-like lesions on the trunk, face, and palms / soles.
 A positive Nikolsky sign can be found; there is mucosal involvement, including the eyes, lips, mouth, and genitalia.
 Look for hemorrhagic crusts, bullae, and denudation in these areas.
 Systemic symptoms are commonly present but not invariable.
 Lesions are more pronounced on the trunk than on the extremities.
 Precipitating factors are usually medications.